-No.

-See whether the fees are recovered correctly 1 School fee recovery fee and statements are paired with the copies statements school register and admission received back from the department.
+- 1 School fee recovery See whether the fees are recovered correctly statements school fee and statements are paired with the copies register and admission received back from the department. register - Monthly reconciliation of expenditure with statements.
+Register of Library Books.
+Bill of fees recoverable Monthly reconciliation of Investigate the financial results.
+Investigate the financial results.
+See if it is posted up-to-date and the cost of books lost is recovered from pupils responsible. - from outsiders.

-register

-2 Monthly reconciliation of Investigate the financial results. expenditure with statements.

-Register 3 of Library Books.

-See if it is posted up-to-date and the cost of books lost is recovered from pupils responsible.

-4 Bill of fees recoverable from outsiders.

-See if the recovery is as per rules.

-5 Grants-in-aid statements See if they are correct.
+5 Grants-in-aid statements See if they are correct. ---------------------------- -------------------------- in See if the expenditure has been accounted for ay properly.

-6 Issue of stationery, books. kindergarten articles etc. to pupils.

-See if the charges recovered are correct as per rules.

-7 Expenditure in connection with Railway week Republic Day etc. celebrations.
+- 6 Issue of stationery, See if the charges recovered are correct as per books, kindergarten rules. articles etc. to pupils. - 7 Expenditure in Se connection with Railway pr week Republic Day etc. celebrations.

-See if the expenditure has been accounted for properly.

-\mathbf{Z} (List of items to be seen by Gazetted Officers)
+Z (List of items to be seen by Gazetted Officers)

-Office Item No. Particulars of documents

-the in list

-Item 22 Items common to all offices (Non-personnel)

-Review of Inspection Reports of General Manager.
+Office Item No. in the list Particulars of documents Items common to all offices (Non-personnel) Item 22 Review of Inspection Reports of General Manager.
 Heads of Departments, Divl.
-Railway Managers, etc.

-General Manager/General Item

-Log book of office staff cars and petrol account.

-Item 2 Review of sanctions of grants to

-General Item 21 Manager/Commercial

-outsiders.
-Review of the earnings of Ticket

-checking establishment.

-Chief Public Relations Item 6 Officer's Office

-Imprest for entertainment expenses furnishing statements expenditure to the General Manager.
+Railway Managers, etc. General Manager/General Item 1 Log book of office staff cars and Item 2 petrol account.
+Review of sanctions of grants to outsiders.
+General Managar/Commercial Item 21 Review of the earnings of Ticket Manager/Commercial Chief Public Relations Officer's Office Item 6 checking establishment.
+Imprest for entertainment expenses and furnishing statements of expenditure to the General Manager.
 Divl.
-Mechanical Item 10 Engineer.

-Review of Inspection Reports of fuel inspectors, weigh bridge inspectors and Handing over report of Divl.
-Mechanical Engineer etc. & C&W -
+Mechanical Engineer.
+Item 10 Review of Inspection Reports of fuel inspectors, weigh bridge inspectors and Handing over report of Divl.
+Mechanical Engineer etc. & C&W - Inspection.
+ASOR Item 2 Log books of Motor vans etc. and Railway Rates Tribunal Petrol account.

-Inspection.

-ASOR Item 2 Log books of Motor vans etc. and Petrol account.

 Review of Awards of RRT.
-Railway Rates Tribunal

-DPM Item 10 Reports surprise of

-checks conducted by DPM, DAO and Chief
+DPM Item 10 Reports of surprise checks conducted by DPM, DAO and Chief Cashier.

-Cashier.

 Divl.
-Railway Item Manager/General

-Arrangements for the DRUC meeting and incurrence of expenditure on this account.
+Railway Item 1 Arrangements for the DRUC Manager/General meeting and incurrence of expenditure on this account.
 Item 4 Log Book of Staff cars.
 Divl.
 Railway Item 7 Expenditure on ceremonial Manager/Works.
-Last occasions.
-Rest House statements.

-sub-

-items Inspection Notes of GM/CE etc.
+Last sub- occasions.
+Rest House statements. items Inspection Notes of GM/CE etc. Item 12 ADDENIDIV L (DADA N sub- items Item 12

-Item 12